Sitecore/developer-portal/data/markdown/pages/learn/getting-started/introduction-to-contenthub-one/index.md

 ---
-title: 'Introduction to ContentHub ONE'
+title: 'Introduction to Content Hub ONE'
 description: 'Build agile omnichannel experiences and manage the content centrally in Contnet Hub ONE'
 ---